Jeremiah-Roise/PineCast/README.md

 ![Pinecast Podcast Client](/Images/Library.png)

-Note the reason I use int\* varname not int \*varname because the type is int pointer not normal int which is confussing.
+Note the reason I use int\* varname not int \*varname because the type is int pointer not normal int which is confusing.

 when you clone the repo the docs folder should only have a doxygenConfig file in it produce the docs by running doxygen on the config